pierre01/AIKernelMCPClient/README.md

       - **MainPageViewModel** will initialize the SemanticKernelService (**InitializeKernelAndPluginAsync**) and will call it to prompt the AI (**GetResponseAsync**)
       - Speech to Text is also implemented in the **MainPageViewModel.cs** class, by dependency injection.

-1. 3. **Lights.Wpf.House:** A visualization application  that displays the changes done by the controler on the service by polling at regular intervals the changes made to the service resources (lights) (WPF application).
+1. 3. **Lights.WpfHouse:** A visualization application  that displays the changes done by the controler on the service by polling at regular intervals the changes made to the service resources (lights) (WPF application).
 4. **Lights.Common:** A shared Entities library  (with seeded data) is shared between Lights.RestApi, Lights.McpServer (for entities), and Lights.MauiClient (only for the pre created prompts)

-## Architecture
+## Detailed Architecture

 ![image](ReadMeImages/Architecture.png)